c-neto/carlosneto.dev/blog/2025/2025-01-05-opensearch-concepts-index-and-shards.md

 OpenSearch is a powerful platform, but having a solid understanding of its basic concepts is essential for a seamless experience with the stack.
 In this blog post, we’ll cover one of the most fundamental aspects of OpenSearch administration: **Indices and Shards**.

-This article provides a high-level explanation of these concepts and includes useful commands for retrieving information about indices and shards—particularly helpful during troubleshooting.
+This article provides a high-level explanation of these concepts and includes useful commands for retrieving information about indices and shards helpful during troubleshooting.

 ## Understanding Indices and Shards